 Drip drying, bandanas, cloth scraps, toilet paper, and more.
 Honestly, there are many alternatives to using a pee cloth.

 Bandanas are a popular option due to their packability, but they present a few issues.
 They’re not absorbent nor antimicrobial, which isn’t ideal.

 Toilet paper is often used on the trails.
-Careless hikers litter the woods with toilet paper, while others have to carry used toilet paper out with them.
+Unfortunately, some careless hikers litter the woods with excess amounts of toilet paper.

 How Many Times Can You Use a Kula?